GlassKit

 GlassKit vs Meta's official toolkit

-An honest comparison of GlassKit and Meta's official Web Apps toolkit for building Meta Ray-Ban Display apps: what each one is, and which to choose.
+An honest comparison of GlassKit and Meta's official Web Apps toolkit for building Meta Ray-Ban Display apps: what each one is, what each costs, and which to choose.

 What Meta's official toolkit is

-Meta ships an AI-assisted toolkit: a plugin for Claude Code, Cursor, Codex, and GitHub Copilot.
-You describe an app, and it scaffolds index.html, styles.css, and app.js following the display glasses design constraints.
-It includes a handful of skills (create-webapp, add-screen, add-button, connect-api, add-sensors) and a few example apps.
+Meta ships an AI-assisted toolkit alongside its Web Apps documentation (wearables.developer.meta.com): a plugin for Claude Code, Cursor, Codex, and GitHub Copilot.
+You describe an app, and it scaffolds index.html, styles.css, and app.js following the display glasses design constraints, with a handful of skills (create-webapp, add-screen, add-button, connect-api, add-sensors) and a few example apps.

 It is genuinely good at what it does: getting a single, simple Web App on the glasses fast.
 It is free and official.